TGenNorth/ISGPipeline/README.txt

 Please review the "DEPENDENCIES" section of the README to find out what programs are required and where to get them.

-To get a listing of optional/required arguments type the following:

-java -jar ISGPipeline.jar -S ISGPipelineQScript.scala -h

 Steps to run an analysis: